 It took us a while, but we figured it out:

-And so finally, after a fair share of false starts, the digital world is about to shift from 2D to 3D.
-So buckle up Dorothy; it’s time to kiss Kansas goodbye and go explore this magical new world.
+And so finally, after a fair share of false starts, the digital world is about to shift — again.
+So, buckle up Dorothy; it’s time to kiss Kansas bye-bye.

 Well, as it turns out, that was the wrong question to ask.
 There is a way to interact with holograms without having to use projectors:

-Augmentation isn’t a new idea, though.
-Many downloaded and played around with the app Layar4, through which you could see a layer of digital content on top of the physical world.
+Augmentation isn’t a new idea.
+Many downloaded and played around with the app Layar2, through which you could see a layer of digital content on top of the physical world.
 Augmentation was also something Google took a stab at with their Google Glass project, but only by using a small viewfinder in the upper corner of the user’s visual field.

-The hyped Silicon Valley startup Meta Vision found a solution:
+The hyped Silicon Valley startup Meta Vision seems to have found a solution:

 It’s safe to say that we can only begin to imagine the various types of use cases we’ll see emerge from AR technology as a commercially available platform.
 And marketing will need to change, again.